zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 We're all set.

+### Related topics

+* For information about how to create Portworx volumes through Kubernetes, refer to the [Kubernetes Persistent volumes](/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/volumes/) page.

 ## Inline volume spec

 _PX_ supports passing the volume spec inline along with the volume name.
 This is useful if you want to create a volume with your scheduler application template inline and do not want to create volumes beforehand.